Support

 Immigration Advice Service

-International students requiring a Tier 4 visa to study in the UK can also receive help from the Immigration Advice Service at Reading to help sort out any visa issues arising with you going abroad.
+International students requiring a Student / Tier 4 visa to study in the UK can also receive help from the Immigration Advice Service at Reading to help sort out any visa issues arising with you going abroad.

 Combined Degree students

 You need to discuss your Study Abroad options with both subject areas, but the primary contact is the Study Abroad Coordinator from the subject that is responsible for the degree.
-If you are unsure, email us at studyabroad@reading.ac.uk and we will help you.
+If you are unsure, email at studyabroad@reading.ac.uk and we will help you.
 However please note that all subjects noted in your degree title must approve of your mobility, including when in the degree you can go abroad.